Managing Customer Support During Peak Times and Product Launches

 Review feedback.
 Check repeated issues.
 Update your knowledge base.
 Adjust staffing for next time.
 Keep improving.

-7. Which compliance frameworks should I consider for a cloud-based support desk?
+7. Which standards should I consider for a cloud-based support desk?